microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetExceptionBreakpoints" class="anchor"></a>:leftwards_arrow_with_hook: SetExceptionBreakpoints Request

 The request configures the debugger's response to thrown exceptions.

-If an exception is configured to break, a `stopped` event is fired (with reason `exception`).
+Each of the `filters`, `filterOptions`, and `exceptionOptions` in the request are independent configurations to a debug adapter indicating a kind of exception to catch.
+An exception thrown in a program should result in a `stopped` event from the debug adapter (with reason `exception`) if any of the configured filters match.

 Clients should only call this request if the corresponding capability `exceptionBreakpointFilters` returns one or more filters.